imcbee/blog/content/Technology/Olauncher.md

 tags: [phone, productivity]
 ---
 ## 2025-10-24
 With being on my phone too much, I'm going to give [Olauncher](https://github.com/tanujnotes/Olauncher?tab=readme-ov-file) a try.
+Olauncher is just a minimalist UI for your phone.
+The start up screen only has up to 8 apps that you choose to pick from and the rest of your apps are in list form to search or scroll from without any icons.
+That is it.

 I tend to be a maximalist when dealing with customizations that I most often fall into rabbit holes all the way down.
 I really love having my daily bible verse widget or see my fake Github commit streak that I use with my Obsidian git plugin (I said the quiet part out loud lol) to my calendar widget to remind me everything.
 I even went into tedium to organize my [Nova Launcher](https://novalauncher.com/) folders and layout to be *"ergonomically"* efficient so that my right thumb can access every favorite app at a quick swipe.
 However, this leads to a lot of ADHD app switching to perpetual doom scroll from the YouTube app, to web browser, to Instagram, Reddit and back to YouTube again.